-To receive support services, you must be an admitted student and take the following steps.
+To receive accommodations and support services, you must be an admitted student or CSUN applicant, and take the following steps.

 Disability Resources and Educational Services